OlivierCrt/OlivierCrt/README.md

 # Embedded systems Engineering Student
 **Student at [UPSSITECH](https://www.upssitech.eu/)**, currently working on the **[TLSE-Racing](https://tlseracing.fr/about/)** international autonomous Formula 1 project in collaboration with **ISAE-SUPAERO**.
+I also made my internship at AIST (Biggest AI lab in Japan) in the Robot learning field.
+Here my AIST github profile, some other works here are private.
 ---

 ##  Projects